AdobeDocs/experience-platform.en/help/intelligent-services/customer-ai/input-output.md

 Minimum length of data required = eligible population + outcome window

 >[!NOTE]
 > 30 is the minimum number of days required for eligible population.
-If this is not provided the default is 120 days + outcome window.
+If this is not provided the default is 120 days.

 Examples :